2024 has already been a tumultuous year for information security.

 While options can vary, FAM typically offers the following features:

-• File discovery: Identification of files, existing file permissions, and/or metadata.
+• File Discovery: Identification of files, existing file permissions, and/or metadata.
 Depending on the sophistication of your solution and your needs, you may be able to configure your FAM tool to identify files with sensitive data.

 • Classification: FAM can be configured to identify at-risk sensitive data such as credit card information, social security numbers, or other forms of PII or HIPAA-protected ePHI.